New Homeowner’s Guide To Soil

 Silty soil is smooth and fine, with smaller particles than sand but larger than those of clay.
 It holds water better than sand and is more fertile than other soil types.

 Loamy soil is a combination of sand, silt and clay.
-It is considered the best soil for gardening because it retains more moisture and nutrients.
+It is considered the best soil for gardening because loamy soil tends to retain more moisture and nutrients.

 What is Soil Testing?